COVID-19 Info for Incoming Exchange Students

 Incoming exchange students should expect to take at least 12 credits of in person or hybrid classes while at ISU in order to keep their visa status.
 (12 credits is 4 classes)

 It is not possible to complete a fully online semester while ALSO staying in your home country.
 If a student is not able to come to Iowa for the semester, they will not be able to do the exchange semester.

 Iowa State University has no relationships with consulates around the world, so we would not be able to intervene on a student's behalf to get visa appointments, faster processing times, etc. Students should consult with their home university's international office or their local USA consulate to see if they would be able to get a visa to come to America.

 We understand flights right now may be limited.
-Students should still try to arrive by the reporting date listed on their DS-2019 If students are having difficulties being able to arrive by the reporting date or the start of classes for the spring, they should contact their exchange coordinator.
+Students should still try to arrive by the reporting date listed on their DS-2019 If students are having difficulties being able to arrive by the reporting date or the start of classes for the fall, they should contact their exchange coordinator.

-If you are no longer able to come or no longer want to come to ISU for the spring semester, and you also do not want to defer to a future semester, please contact your home university.
+If you are no longer able to come or no longer want to come to ISU for the fall semester, and you also do not want to defer to a future semester, please contact your home university.
 Your home university should then contact your ISU exchange coordinator with this update.
 If you have already completed a housing contract, this will be canceled too, there is nothing you need to do and you will not need to pay anything for your cancelled contract.